-WSJF stands for Weighted Shortest Job First and it is a method for prioritizing work or projects.
+WSJF is a method for prioritizing work or projects.
 It is essentially a method for calculating when it is better to go after the low-hanging fruit vs. the projects that have higher-value, but also cost more to complete.

-The idea is that the projects or jobs with the higher value and the shorter delivery time should take priority over projects that take longer and deliver less value.
+The idea is that the projects that are of higher value but shorter delivery time, should take priority over projects that take longer and deliver less value.

 It starts with assigning a value (or weight) to each project and evaluating how that value changes when the project is delayed.
 Then we divide the change in value over time, by the length of the job.